Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-backup-power/README.md

                         file=/etc/icinga2/secrets/storage`.
   --scope SCOPE         Huawei OceanStor Dorado API scope.
 Default: 0 --timeout TIMEOUT     Network timeout in seconds.
 Default: 3 (seconds) -u, --url URL         Huawei OceanStor Dorado API URL.
+URL to the endpoint.
   --username USERNAME   Huawei OceanStor Dorado API username.
+Username.
   -w, --warning WARN    WARN threshold for the remaining life of a backup
                         power module, as a Nagios range in days.
 Default: 180:
   --warning-voltage WARN_VOLTAGE
-                        WARN threshold for the voltage of a backup power module, as a Nagios range in volts.
+                        WARN threshold in volts.
+Supports Nagios ranges.
 Off by default, because the healthy range depends on the module and on how many cells it has; read the label or watch the graph first.
+Example: `--warning-
+                        voltage=15:17`
+  -v, --verbose         Makes this plugin verbose during the operation.
+Useful
-Example: `--warning-voltage=15:17` -v, --verbose         Print what every API request returned, so the appliance's own answers can be read while working out how it reports something.
-The output is as long as those answers are, and session tokens are redacted.
+                        for debugging and seeing what is going on under the hood.
+Appends what every API request returned, so the appliance's own answers can be read while working out how it reports something.
+Session tokens are redacted.
-                        Meant for the command line, not for a service definition.
+                        The output is as long as those answers are, so this is a debugging aid rather than something to leave switched on.

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/huawei-dorado-backup-power/